Unlocking the GSA-SAM Mystery

 This discovery supports our belief that it is critical to screen the SAM in addition to the LEIE.
 OPM excludes from FEHBP individuals who have lost a professional license, been convicted of a crime related to the delivery of or payment for health care services, violated provisions of a Federal program, or been debarred by another Federal agency.
 These reasons mirror some of the reasons individual and entities are excluded from participation in the Federal health care programs by OIG and State Medicaid offices.
 It is likely that individuals excluded by OPM will also be excluded by the OIG, but there is no way to know how often information passes between these agencies or between licensing boards and the agencies.

 In our opinion, best practices include screening the SAM and the LEIE monthly, in addition to all available state lists, to ensure that your office is protected and potentially knows about an excluded individual before the OIG.
 Exclusion Screening, LLCSM conducts a comprehensive search of all available databases each month for its clients.
-For a free consultation, please call 1-800-294-0952 or fill out our assessment of needs and costs.
+For a free consultation, please call 1-800-294-0952 or fill out our assessment of needs and costs found below.

 Ashley Hudson, Associate Attorney at Liles Parker, LLP and former Chief Operating Officer for Exclusion Screening, LLC, is the author of this article.
 Contact the exclusion experts at Exclusion Screening, LLCSM today for a free consultation by calling 1-800-294-0952 or online.